camanze/european-bank-churn/README.md

 **KEY FINDINGS**: Below are some of the key findings from navigating the Churned Customers visuals with the slicers;
   * A whooping 1,302 of the Churned customers are Inactive.
 This represents 64% of the total churned customers, 55.68% of which are female.
   * Majority of these inactive churners are between the ages of 36 - 55 and earn €100k and above.
+  * 1,409 of the 2,037 total churned customers used 1 product, 348 used 2 products, 220 used 3 products, and 60 used 4 products.
+  * 1,424 of the churned customers have credit card and 613 don't.

 ![Inactive Churned customers](https://github.com/user-attachments/assets/9a12c7ca-b073-4d4b-91d2-6f8816c8ce9e)

+**CONCLUSION**